What Is Massage Therapy?

 Massage has been practiced for thousands of years.
-Today, if you need or want a massage, you can choose from among 80 massage therapy styles with a wide variety of pressures, movements, and techniques.
+Today, if you need a massage, you can choose from about 80 massage therapy styles with a wide variety of pressures, movements, and techniques.
 These all involve pressing, rubbing, or manipulating muscles and other soft tissues with hands and fingers.
-Sometimes even forearms, elbows, or feet are used.
+Sometimes, even forearms, elbows, or feet are used.

-According to a 2007 American Massage Therapy Association survey, almost a quarter of all adult Americans had at least one massage in the previous year.
-And, they have a wide range of reasons for doing so.
-More and more people -- especially baby boomers -- recognize the health benefits of massage.
-They choose from among many massage styles to get relief from symptoms or to heal injuries, to help with certain health conditions, and to promote overall wellness.
+According to the American Massage Therapy Association, approximately 21% of Americans had some form of massage in 2020.
+And they have a wide range of reasons for doing so.
+More and more people, especially baby boomers, recognize the health benefits of massage.
+They choose among many massage styles to get relief from symptoms or heal injuries, help with certain health conditions, and promote overall wellness.

 Which Massage Styles Are Best?